 Victims of Abuse at IYC Harrisburg Can Get Compensation

-Holding Illinois Department of Juvenile Justice Liable in Sex Abuse Cases
+Holding the Illinois Department of Juvenile Justice Liable in Sex Abuse Lawsuits

 The Illinois Department of Juvenile Justice (DJJ) had full and legal responsibility for all activities at IYC Harrisburg and other secure juvenile detention centers in Illinois.
 This included screening and hiring staff members, training them, and ensuring proper supervision of both staff and inmates.
 These measures are essential to protect vulnerable youth inmates from abuse.